Thank you for confirming that you are based in a country where information about health claims for probiotics is permitted.

 Labinic Drops can help to correct a dysbiosis and assist in the restoration of a more normal microbiome, with subsequent resolution of symptoms.

 Live bacterial preparations such as Labinic Drops should be handled and used with sensible precautions and care.
 Whilst they are generally recognised as safe, there are rare reported cases of infections arising from use of probiotics particularly in immunocompromised individuals, such as extremely preterm babies and patients receiving immune suppressants, patients with damaged intestinal tract (e.g. intestinal perforations and necrotising enterocolitis) where the live bacteria can enter the blood stream.
+It is likely that if the gut is developing inflammation, this heightens the risk of bacterial translocation to the bloodstream, which clinicians should consider in their risk assessement.

 United Kingdom NHS and private distribution of Labinic Drops in the UK is currently directly provided by Biofloratech Ltd